Oily Skincare Struggles?

 Your oil production tends to kick up a notch during hormonal changes, but you may also be dealing with excess oil thanks to genetics, your environment or even lifestyle factors.

-The way our skin responds to these factors varies; if you have larger pores you probably naturally produce more oil, when the weather heats up your skin tends to produce more oil as a defense mechanism and even stress can cause hormonal fluctuations which can change how your skin produces oil.
+The way our skin responds to these factors varies; if you have larger pores you probably naturally produce more oil, when the weather heats up your skin tends to produce more oil as a defence mechanism and even stress can cause hormonal fluctuations which can change how your skin produces oil.

 Tips and tricks to keep it under control